lebao3105/texteditor/README.md

 * Linux: ```libgtk-3-dev``` and ```libsdl2-dev``` plus C++ compiler (g++).
 That's basic for now - you may need more

-* macOS: You don't need to worry if you're on a recent macOS on a x86_64 Intel mac, else you may need to have a build.
+* macOS: You don't need to worry if you're on a recent macOS on a x86_64 Intel Mac, else you may need to have a build.

 * Windows: Microsoft Visual C++